marikadicarlo/readME-Generator/Develop/README.md

   ![GitHub license](https://img.shields.io/badge/license-Unlicense-blue.svg)

   ## Description
   You can quickly and easily generate a README file by using a command-line application to generate one.
-This allows the project creator to devote more time working on the project.
+This allows the project creator to devore more time working on the project.

   ## Table of Contents
   * [Installation](#installation)